bseltz-cohesity/scripts/python/expireOldSnapshots/README.md

 * -a, --confirmarchive: (optional) do not expire local snapshot if not archived
 * -at, --arcvhivetarget: (optional) specific target name to use for confirmarchive
 * -n, --numruns: (optional) number of runs to retrieve at a time (default is 1000)
+* -s, --skipmonthlies: (optional) don't expire snapshots from the first day of the month

 ## The Python Helper Module - pyhesity.py